arav06/aws-fundies/aws-services-fundamentals.md

 Allows us to not spend a tremendous amount of money by bidding on spare Amazon EC2 capacity

-Up to 90$ off compared to On-Demand
+Up to 90% off compared to On-Demand

 We can only use stateless workload i.e. we can shutdown the workload and bring it back up and it will not affect the way the workload is running.
 The data for it is being stored in a database and the workload can make calls to the database to get the data

 These servers can be reclaimed within a 2 minute warning

 Lets say that we are bidding $5 for a server which costs $10.
-Gradually the price comes down to $5 and we own that server and we run our workload.
+Gradually the price comes down to $5 and now we own that server and we run our workload.
 As more and more people start using the AWS infrastructure, the price for the server starts coming back up and once it passes $5, we get a 2 minute warning and after 2 minutes our server will be taken away from us

 ### Dedicated Instances and Dedicated Hosts

-Situation where a workload that need a particular environment because ogf regulatory concerns such as 'You cannot run this app on a system that has other servers which can access the memory'
+We have a situation where our workload need an environment in which the app on the server does not want other servers in the system to access it's memory, due to regulatory concerns

 Dedicated instances and hosts let us say 'this physical system is my machine and no one else can access its resources'